-Report any problems with Library computers to our Ask-a-Librarian service.
+Report any problems with Library computers to Ask a Librarian.
 We will attempt to resolve them within 24 hours.
-Please include you CNetID and the name of the computer where the problem occurred.
+Please include your CNetID and the name of the computer where the problem occurred.
 The computer name should be marked on the case.

 The Library partners with other units on campus to provide related computing services in campus libraries.

 IT Services operates the TECHB@R on the 1st floor of Regenstein.
 They offer technical support and lend laptop computers, iPads, power cords and other equipment.
 Lending is limited to patrons who have current borrowing privileges.

 The TECHB@R also offers consulting on popular software, such as Word, Excel, MatLab, Stata, SPSS and more.

 CSIL (the Computer Science Instructional Lab) is located on the 1st Floor of the John Crerar Library.
 Its computers are available for use by current students, faculty and staff during times when they are not needed for class labs.

 The University of Chicago Research Computing Center (RCC) provides high-end research computing resources to researchers at the University of Chicago, including a walk-in laboratory located on the 2nd Floor of Regenstein in Room 216 and a data visualization laboratory in the Kathleen A. Zar Room on the 1st floor of Crerar.
 Visit the RCC website for more information.